Neinndall/DBDAudioRenamer/README.md

 # DBDAudioRenamer
-It is a tool written in python, which can extract the files and rename them based on the XML files.
+It is a tool written in python, which can extract files and rename them based on the XML files.

 # Features
 - [Removed, for now...]
 Extract files from PAK files from UE (v.4.27)